A unique and expansive desert oasis

 A charming cottage at the foot of the Sierra Nevada

-Sequoia National Park, United States
+Sequoia National Park, West United States

 Stay at this unique cottage in Southern California, and easily explore the Sierra Nevada Mountains and Sequoia National Park.